jkulba/Data/sqlserver/README.md

 ```

 **Features:**
-- **Persistent Data:** Database files are stored in `/opt/mssql/mssql-data` and persist when the container is stopped or removed
+- **Persistent Data:** Database files are stored in `$HOME/.local/share/mssql-data` and persist when the container is stopped or removed
 - **Auto-restart:** Container configured with `--restart=unless-stopped` policy
 - **Host Networking:** Uses `--network host` for direct port access

-**Important:** The container runs as root inside, and data is persisted to the host filesystem.
-The script references undefined `HOST_UID` and `HOST_GID` variables on line 15 which may cause issues.
+- **Docker Integration:** Uses Docker CLI for container management

 ---